mdlincoln/mdlincoln.github.io/_posts/2014-12-20-adjacency-matrix-plots-with-r-and-ggplot2.md

 There are a relatively high proportion of ties between the red and gold communities, which represent roughly two different generations of print producers based in Antwerp (although some other folks like Albrecht Dürer also slip in there).
 The green and purple communities also appear densely connected.
 These small groups comprise two generations of Amsterdam engravers and publishers, many of whom had worked in Goltzius' firm in Haarlem, or who made later reprints after his designs.
+Already, it is much easier for us to quickly grasp patterns of connection across community borders.

 [![Adjacency plot with nodes arranged by eigenvector centrality](/assets/images/adjmatrix_eigen.png)](/assets/images/adjmatrix_eigen.png)

 We can also arrange the plot by various measures of centrality.
 In this plot of [eigenvector centrality][eigen], Goltzius naturally takes the top spot.
-But it is also clear that the red group --- by in large, the group of mid-to-late sixteenth century Antwerp engravers and publishers --- has a uniformly high EV centrality.
+But it is also clear that the red group --- by in large, the group of mid-to-late sixteenth century Antwerp engravers and publishers --- has a generally high EV centrality.
 This is quite unlike the other groups, whose members are scattered along the centrality scale.
 Though printmaking historians have generally argued that Amsterdam "inherited" Antwerp's role of northern printmaking center in the seventeenth century, it may be argued that it did not fulfill quite the same structural role.
+That early generation of Antwerp print producers seems to have played a greater role in drawing together disparate communities of artists than did seventeenth-century Amsterdam.
+This kind of analysis prods us to reconsider what, exactly, we mean by "printmaking center".
+Such a concept, as [Benjamin Schmidt warns us vis-à-vis topic modelling](http://journalofdigitalhumanities.org/2-1/words-alone-by-benjamin-m-schmidt/), may shift over time.

 [eigen]: http://en.wikipedia.org/wiki/Centrality#Eigenvector_centrality